7 ways to get better natural sleep

 Leave work outside of the bedroom

-It is so important to maintain a routine and separate work from downtime.
-If you are working from home, make sure you set up a separate workstation and keep a clear demarcation between work and sleep.
+It’s so important to maintain a routine and separate work from downtime.
+If you’re working from home, make sure you set up a separate workstation in your home and keep a clear demarcation between work and sleep.
 If you’re in the office, make sure you switch off that computer at the end of the day, and if you take it home with you, don’t open it again!